 What is “POS for .NET?”
 Updated in Release 1.15

-POS for .NET is a class library that provides an open device driver architecture that allows Point-of-Service (“POS”) hardware to be easily integrated into POS systems based on Windows Embedded for Point of Service (WEPOS) and other POS for .NET supported Microsoft Windows Operating Systems.
-It is an implementation of the UnifiedPOS Standard based upon the Microsoft Operating System Software utilizing the .NET Framework Architecture.
+POS for .NET is a class library implementation of the UnifiedPOS Standard that provides an open device driver architecture for applications utilizing the .NET Framework to easily integrate Point-of-Service (“POS”) hardware on Microsoft Windows Operating Systems.

-Note: POS for .NET 1.0 conforms to UnifiedPOS Version 1.8.
-POS for .NET 1.1 maps to UnifiedPOS Version 1.9.
-Starting with release 1.10 of POS for .NET, the POS for .NET version number is in sync with the version of the UnifiedPOS Specification it conforms to.
+Note: Beginning with POS for .NET 1.10, the POS for .NET version number reflects the version of the version of the UnifiedPOS Specification that it conforms to.
+Earlier versions of POS for .Net such as POS for .NET 1.0 and POS for .NET 1.1 conform to UnifiedPOS Version 1.8. and UnifiedPOS Version 1.9 respectfully.

 Microsoft will not break backwards compatibility with any documented API.
 Undocumented functionality, including undocumented APIs, file locations, and schemas are subject to change at any time.